saasquatch/raisins/CONTRIBUTING.md

 - Run `npx lerna bootstrap` in the root (Bootstrap the packages in the current Lerna repo.
 Installing all their dependencies and linking any cross-dependencies.)
 - Build the packages you need `npm run build`
 - Run a subproject, e.g. `cd packages/react-example && npm run start`

+## Publishing

+- Deploys are done manually for each package with independent versioning.